 Severe Periodontal Disease

 Periodontitis causes the gums to separate from the teeth leaving “pockets.”
-A pocket depth of 7mm or more is indicative of severe gum and poses the potential for permanent damage.
+A pocket depth of 7mm or more is indicative of severe gum disease and poses the potential for permanent damage.

 The deep pockets trap food and plaque, become irritated and infected, and damage surrounding gum tissue and bone.
 In the last stages of periodontitis, bone and connective tissue have diminished to the point that they can no longer support a tooth.
 The tooth will become loose and may need to be extracted.

-Oral DNA testing
+Oral DNA Testing

 In some cases, we use a simple saliva DNA test to determine the specific type and quantity of bacteria in your mouth.
 This technology allows us to precisely diagnosis the exact strain of bacteria that are present and prescribe the appropriate antibiotic.
 The DNA saliva test can also show if you are resistant to a particular type of antibiotic.